 If you are looking for a stunning venue for a family gathering, special event, or even a wedding, Ormidale House is bound to tick the box.
 It perfectly combines the cosy comforts of home with a touch of luxury, including a tennis court, hot tub and sauna.
 Ormidale House sleeps 35 guests in 13 bedrooms (most of which are ensuite) and is located on the stunning Cowal Peninsula, just one and a half hours from Glasgow.

 A luxurious holiday retreat for two in a tranquil position with lovely loch views in Melfort, Argyll within driving distance of Oban.
-Peaceful setting, log burner, wonderful walks, spectacular scenery and a superb restaurant nearby - what more could you ask for from a romantic break or self-catering base for exploring Scotland (and the Isles!).
+Peaceful setting, log burner, large bathroom with roll top bath and walk-in shower.
+Wonderful walks, spectacular scenery and a pub and restaurant nearby - what more could you ask for from a romantic break or self-catering base for exploring Scotland (and the Isles).
+Sorry no pets allowed at this property - all the wildlife is right outside the door!
 Tourist board rating: 5 Star

 Sitting in a simply stunning position with breathtaking views over the Isles of Jura, Mull and Scarba, this 5 Star holiday cottage provides the perfect retreat to escape away from it all.
 An exceptional position sitting close to the Scottish village of Ardfern in picturesque Argyll.
 Tourist board rating: 5 Star